vitelabs/vite-wiki/docs/tutorial/contract/solidityxx.md

 contract A {
      // Defines a message listener.
 Since cross-contract communication has to be completed via message sending, all external methods must be defined as message listeners
      // The listener needs to define message name and parameters.
 Visibility is not necessary.
 Message listener has no return value
-     // In this example, a "transfer" listener is defined with a pass-in parameter of uint array, representing address in odd element and amount in even onMessage transfer(uint[] calldata body) payable {
+     // In this example, a "transfer" listener is defined with a passed-in parameter of uint array, representing address in odd element and amount in even onMessage transfer(uint[] calldata body) payable {
          // Checks if the parameter length is even because each address has to match an amount require(body.length%2==0);